top of page

 I am an assistant professor in the department of international relations at the Hebrew University of Jerusalem.
 Previously, I was a postdoctoral fellow at The Christopher H. Browne Center for International Politics at the University of Pennsylvania.

-My research is in the fields of international political economy, comparative politics, and political behavior.
-Most of my work deals with the sources of public opposition to globalization, with a focus on immigration and international trade.
-I also study the electoral effects of economic shocks and financial crises.
+I study international and comparative political economy.
+One strand of my research deals with the sources of public opposition to globalization, particularly in the areas of immigration and international trade.
+The other examines the electoral effects of trade policy, trade wars, economic shocks and financial crises.

 Home: Welcome